benfuddled/Jams/README.md

+> **⚠️ Early Development**: Jams is under active development and not intended for daily use.
+Expect many blank screens and rough edges.

 # Jams (formerly YAMP)

 A music player for the COSMIC desktop that you might want to use some day.

-> **⚠️ Early Development**: Jams is under active development and not intended for daily use.
-Expect many rough edges and TODOs.

 ![image](https://github.com/user-attachments/assets/e37171aa-6e77-468a-94bc-607f486bad45)